animatedmax/spring-data-geode/src/main/markdown/reference/samples.md

 <td class="content"><div class="title">
 Running under Linux
 </div>
-If you experience networking problems when starting {data-store-name} or the samples, try adding the following system property
+If you experience networking problems when starting GemFire or the samples, try adding the following system property
 <code>java.net.preferIPv4Stack=true</code> to the command line (for
 example, <code>-Djava.net.preferIPv4Stack=true</code>).
 For an